 How to Identify Replacement Properties:

 Replacement properties that you are considering for acquisition in your 1031 exchange should be identified to your Qualified Intermediary (“QI”) and must be identified no later than midnight of the 45th calendar day following the close of your relinquished property sale transaction.
-For example, if the sale of your relinquished property closed on October 31, the first day of your identification period would be November 1, and the 45-day deadline would be December 15.
 Because the deadlines are based on calendar days, there are no extensions for the weekends or holidays that fall within your identification period.